 You can't continue the trip from Karamea, so you will have to drive the 59 miles (95 kilometers) and back from Westport, which should only take up about three hours of your day.
 Not only does the steep and winding road to Karamea take you through some beautiful forests, but Karamea is also the starting point for the Heaphy Track, one of the nine official "Great Walks" of New Zealand.
 This 51-mile (82-kilometer) trail follows the Heaphy River and is the longest of all the great walks.
 It takes four days to walk the whole thing, but if you're just visiting for the day, you can walk on a short section of the trail instead.
 Karamea is a very small and quiet place, but you can stop for lunch or decide to stay longer at the Last Resort Hotel and Restaurant.

 Day 9: Westport to Nelson

-From Murchison there are more steep and dramatic stretches of road through forest and mountain passes.
-Approaching Nelson, there are the small towns of Wakefield, Brightwater and Richmond.
-You will also notice several vineyards along the roadside, part of the thriving Nelson wine district.
+From Murchison, there are even steeper and more dramatic stretches of road through forest and mountain passes.
+You will also notice several vineyards along the roadside, which are a part of the thriving Nelson wine district.

 Day 10: Nelson to Picton

-The day starts by passing through the Mt Richmond Forest Range and by the Pelorus River, regarded as one of the most beautiful in New Zealand.
-The road then gives the first glimpses of the waters of the Marlborough Sounds, before you arrive at the small town of Havelock.
-This has some good lunchtime eateries and the largest marina in the Marlborough Sounds.
+The trip is almost over and it's time to head back to Picton, which is about two hours and covers a distance of 67 miles (107 kilometers).
+You'll begin by passing through the Mount Richmond Forest Range and by the Pelorus River.
+Here, the road then gives the first glimpses of the waters of the Marlborough Sounds, before you arrive at the small town of Havelock, where you can have lunch on the marina.